cherubrock-seb/PrMers/README.md

 ## Features

 - GPU-accelerated Mersenne prime testing using OpenCL
-- Implementation of NTT and Lucas–Lehmer algorithms
+- Implementation of NTT / Lucas–Lehmer algorithms / PRP / IBDWT
 - Automatic backup of computation state with resume support
 - Command-line options for performance tuning and debugging